Concept Note

 Character strengths and the framework of Positive Psychology

-Pro-social behaviors: Altruism, sympathy, guilt and forgiveness
+Pro-social behaviours: Altruism, sympathy, guilt and forgiveness

 Pathways to flourishing, thriving, and self-gratitude